 As of the date of this Prospectus, our two largest shareholders, Idorsia and a group of shareholders around Mr. Ernesto Bertarelli, held an aggregate of 2,459,371 Shares according to their latest disclosure notices pursuant to art.
 120 et seq.
-FMIA, corresponding to an aggregate of 11.4% of the voting rights in the Company registered in the commercial register.
+FMIA, corresponding to an aggregate of 9.4% of the voting rights in the Company registered in the commercial register.
 Any of our investors may start acting in concert, and any existing or new investors may acquire significant ownership interests in the Company in the future.
 Such shareholders or groups of shareholders may be able to exert influence over, and potentially block, certain matters that must be decided by the Company's general meeting of shareholders, in particular those matters that require the consent of two-thirds of voting rights represented.
 The influence of significant shareholders or groups of shareholders is accentuated by the low historic rates of participation at the Company's past three annual general meetings of shareholders, which were 32.0% in 2020, 36.8% in 2019 and 33.3% in 2018.

-In addition, we expect Highbridge, which holds 32% of the principal value of the 2017/22 Bonds and has committed to exchange such bonds for Bonds in the Exchange Offer, to hold a blocking stake, and perhaps even a majority of votes, in some or all meetings of Bondholders that we may call in the future in order to modify the Terms of the Bonds.
+In addition, Highbridge, which will hold almost 43% of the principal value of the Bonds upon their issuance, will hold a blocking stake, and perhaps even a majority of votes, in some or all meetings of Bondholders that we may call in the future in order to modify the Terms of the Bonds.
 In addition, Highbridge will be able to request the calling of a meeting of Bondholders to declare an Event of Default under the Terms of the Bonds set out in Section VIII.
 Highbridge is also our counterparty to the Highbridge Facility, on which we currently rely to obtain short-term funding.